A semidefinite programming approach for robust elliptic localization: Numerical results

 Fig. \ref{Fig_RMSEvsmean2ndGM} illustrates how the RMSE varies with the mean of the second Gaussian mixture component, $\check{\mu}$, limited to the interval $[11, 20]$ m.
 These examinations are carried out under the fixed parameters of $\beta=0.5$, $\mu=0$, $\sigma=1$ m, and $\check{\sigma}=1$ m.
-Such a configuration defines test scenarios where line-of-sight (LOS) links distinctly stand out from their NLOS counterparts.
-Additionally, for a specific link, the probabilities of encountering LOS and NLOS conditions are evenly split at 50/50.
-In Fig. \ref{Fig_RMSEvsmean2ndGM}, there is a clear hierarchy in RMSE values among the seven estimators within the specific $\check{\mu}$-region we are investigating: our proposed method \texttt{min-max} is the lowest, followed by \texttt{$\ell_{1}$-LPNN}, \texttt{exact}, \texttt{MP}, \texttt{$\ell_{1.5}$-IRLS}, \texttt{$\ell_{2}$-LPNN}, and \texttt{$\ell_{0}$-IIRW}, in that order.
-With an increase in $\check{\mu}$, the RMSE exhibits a consistent upward trend across all schemes.
+Such a configuration defines test scenarios where LOS links distinctly stand out from their NLOS counterparts.
+The setting of $\beta = 0.5$ balances the probabilities of encountering LOS and NLOS conditions equally, ensuring a 50/50 split for a specific link.
+In Fig. \ref{Fig_RMSEvsmean2ndGM}, there is a clear hierarchy in RMSE values among the seven estimators within the specific $\check{\mu}$-region we are investigating: our proposed method \texttt{min-max} is the lowest, followed by \texttt{CASTELO}, \texttt{$\ell_{1}$-LPNN}, \texttt{exact}, \texttt{MP}, \texttt{$\ell_{1.5}$-IRLS}, \texttt{$\ell_{2}$-LPNN}, and \texttt{$\ell_{0}$-IIRW}, in that order.
+While our previous discussions regarding the superiority of \texttt{min-max} as well as the strength of \texttt{CASTELO} and \texttt{$\ell_{1}$-LPNN} still hold true for this test scenario, the overall inferiority of \texttt{$\ell_{0}$-IIRW} in this case may be due to the inherent unsuitability of $\ell_{0}$-minimization when outliers are not particularly sparse or spike-like \cite{WJZeng}.
+The RMSE values of the \texttt{$\ell_{1.5}$-IRLS} estimator fall between those of the \texttt{$\ell_{2}$-LPNN} estimator and the \texttt{$\ell_{1}$-LPNN} estimator, which is expected given that $1 < 1.5 < 2$.
+With an increase in $\check{\mu}$, indicating greater differences in error magnitudes between measurements associated with LOS- and NLOS-dominant links, the RMSE exhibits a consistent upward trend across all schemes.
 Subsequently, in Fig. \ref{Fig_RMSEvsstd2ndGM}, the results of RMSE versus the standard deviation of the second Gaussian mixture component, $\check{\sigma}$, are depicted under the specified conditions of $\beta=0.5$, $\mu=0$, $\sigma=1$ m, and $\check{\mu}=20$ m.
-For each approach, when the $\check{\sigma}$ value exceeds a certain level, the trend of RMSE rising with increasing $\check{\sigma}$ becomes discernible.
+For each approach, when the $\check{\sigma}$ value exceeds a certain level, the trend of RMSE rising with increasing $\check{\sigma}$/greater disparities between the dispersions of the two Gaussian mixture components becomes discernible.
 Again, \texttt{min-max} demonstrates a performance advantage in RMSE compared to others across the entire parameter range we are examining.